reinhardt021/circadian-js/README.md

 * node version 12.13.0
 * npm version 6.14.1
 * postgresql 13 (14 has an issue with ports)
+* Express for Node.js
+* Vue.js for front-end

 ```
 // to install with homebrew and start postgres